Famous Bad People: Abraham (Genesis 12, 16, 20)

 One more lesson from Abraham’s experiences:

 Anybody here ever make a mistake, that’s set your life on the wrong track?
-A bad career decision; a mistake in who you chose to marry; a really bad moral choice.
-At times it can seem that the decisions we have made have sent our lives so far away from what God intended that it’s hopeless – but it isn’t.
+A bad career decision; a mistake in who you chose to marry; a terrible moral choice.
+At times, it can seem that the decisions we have made have sent our lives so far away from what God intended that it’s hopeless – but it isn’t.
 God is big enough to handle our lives, even our mistakes.
 God’s plans will ultimately prevail in our lives.

 We sing that song – All for Jesus.
 The words say this, and I’m going to ask you to make this your prayer today as we close: